aspose-html/aspose-html-reference-tutorials/content/english/net/working-with-html-documents/creating-a-simple-document/_index.md

 ### 1. .NET Development Environment

 You should have a .NET development environment set up on your machine.
-If you haven't already, you can download and install the latest version of .NET from the official Microsoft website.
+If you haven't already, you can download and install the latest version of .NET from the Microsoft website.

 ### 2. Aspose.HTML for .NET